echelon2718/echelon2718/README.md

 3. Avalon.AI and EDG Analytica Collaboration: Optimizing CM Algorithm Performance Using Deep Reinforcement Learning, an AI For Finance Project
 4. Towards Explainable Generative AI (XGAI) Implementation on Open-Source Intelligence (OSINT) for Security Information and Event Management (SIEM) Optimality: OWASP Maryam V2
 5. The AI and IoT Club Project: Self-driving Car Using Computer Vision and Deep Reinforcement Learning, Department of Information Technology ITS
-6. FusedTransformer, a Robust Transformer Architecture Specialized for Indonesian Speech-to-text
+6. MultiheadConformer, a Robust Transformer Architecture Specialized for Indonesian Speech-to-text
 7. Multi-pose Expressive Realistic Learning for Individual Nuances in Attire (MERLIN), a Utilized Generative Adversarial Transformer for Person's Pose and Fashion Image Generation
 8. Towards Robust Intrusion Detection System Through Data Augmentation Using Generative Adversarial Networks and eXtreme Gradient Boosting (XGBoost) Algorithm on NSL-KDD Dataset
 9. TinyML Implementation for Age Classification Using Optimized Deep Neural Network Architecture on Arduino BLE33 Sense Kit